 Of course, Maltipoo can eat human food ( there is another article you might want to read on this topic ”Can Maltipoo Eat Human Food” ) but only as an addition to dog food.

-If you prefer homemade food instead of commercial dog food, you have to be very careful and ask the vet for advice, as the nutritive needs of a dog are very different from the human nutritive needs.
+If you prefer homemade food instead of commercial dog food, you have to be very careful and ask the vet for advice, as the nutritional needs of a dog are very different from human nutritive needs.
 So it’s not just that you will cook meat and vegetable broth that you are eating and serve it to your dog.
 In some cases, yes, you two can share a meal but in the long -term there is plenty of things you have to think about in order to provide high quality and balanced homemade meal for your dog.